Learn with Plynk

 Looking to uncover extra money in your budget for investing?
 Try exchanging old gift cards, taking a closer look at your monthly expenses, and putting your tax refunds to use.

-Time in the market vs timing the market
+Read more about how to invest based on your interestsBulls, bears, and time in the market vs timing the market

 It can be helpful to know what happens when stock prices rise and fall and how to think about investing through it all.